-However, the perfect demonstration that these two criteria cannot be satisfied by QM corresponds to the famous example of the Schrödinger’s cat: QM predicts that the quantum state of the whole system (including the system under analysis and the experimental device) evolves unitarily according to the Schrödinger equation to an irreducible superposition of macroscopic states, where each non-realised term correlates, in a post-measurement situation, a definite value of the microscopic properties of the system under analysis (e.g., the atom decaying or not decaying) with the definite value of the corresponding macroscopic properties of the measurement device (e.g., the cat being dead or alive).
+However, the perfect demonstration that the instrumental criterion of empirical adequacy cannot be satisfied by UQM corresponds to the famous example of the Schrödinger’s cat: UQM predicts that the quantum state of the whole system (represented by the wave function in a complete form), including the system under analysis and the experimental device, evolves unitarily according to the Schrödinger equation to an irreducible superposition of macroscopic states, where each non-realised term correlates, in a post-measurement situation, a definite and single value of the microscopic properties of the system under analysis (e.g., the atom decaying or not decaying) with the definite and single value of the corresponding macroscopic properties of the measurement device (e.g., the cat being dead or alive).
 This means that whatever the unobservable objects of the system, the predicted measured outcome recorded by the experimental device is undefined because it corresponds to a superposition of macroscopic states.
-Since every time a physical property is actually measured a definite outcome can be read from the experimental device in question, there is just a small step from this empirical fact to the conclusion that QM is empirically inadequate in the sense that it does not have an operational procedure to explain the measurement process of systems in states of superposition.
-Likewise, no explanation of the empirical evidence is provided by this theory in terms of any set of clear unobservables.
-Therefore, since the semantic component of realism requires that QM satisfy the empirical adequacy criterion, and this criterion is not satisfied by it, then we are led to conclude that, regardless of whether or not claim (3) is accepted, the acceptance of (1) and (2) is problematic by virtue of the fact that the QM formulation cannot be interpreted realistically, at least in this semantic sense.
+Since every time a physical property is actually measured a definite and single outcome can be read from the experimental device in question, there is just a small step from this empirical fact to the conclusion that UQM is empirically inadequate in the instrumental form, in the sense that it does not have an operational procedure to explain the measurement process of systems in states of superposition.
+Therefore, since the semantic component of realism requires that UQM satisfies the empirical adequacy criterion in the instrumental form, and this criterion is not satisfied by it, then we are led to conclude that the acceptance of (1) and (2) and the abandonment of (3) is problematic by virtue of the fact that UQM cannot be interpreted realistically, at least in this semantic sense.